 The traditional class method is through an 8 hour instructor-led class structure.
 Classes may be taught in one day or over a couple of different days, usually on the weekend.
 The class will end with an exam to pass the class.
 Interested individuals may call 1-800-832-2599 or check: Class Schedules

 Students may study the course material at their own pace, completing chapter reviews along the way.
 At the end of the course material the student will be required to pass an exam.
 Student certification will be mailed by the course provider.

-Two Providers for On-line Boating Safety Course and Certification:
+Three courses for On-line Boating Safety and Certification: (Non-State Providers)